 When you’re working on a file on your computer, it will temporarily store data in your RAM.
-RAM allows you to perform everyday tasks like opening applications, loading webpages, editing a document or playing games, and allows you to quickly jump from one task to another without losing your progress.
+RAM allows you to perform everyday tasks like opening applications, loading webpages, editing a document or playing games.
+It also allows you to jump from one task to another without losing your progress.
 In essence, the larger the RAM of your computer, the smoother and quicker it is for you to multitask.

-RAM is a volatile memory, meaning it cannot hold onto information once the system is turned off.
+RAM is a volatile memory, meaning it cannot hold onto information once the system turns off.
 For example, if you copy a block of text, restart your computer, and then attempt to paste that block of text into a document, you’ll find that your computer has forgotten the copied text.
-This is because it was stored only temporarily in your RAM.
+This is because it was only stored temporarily in your RAM.

-RAM makes it possible for a computer to access data in a random order, and therefore reads and writes much faster than a computer’s secondary storage.
+RAM makes it possible for a computer to access data in a random order, and thus reads and writes much faster than a computer’s secondary storage.

 Secondary Storage: Hard Disk Drives (HDD) & Solid-State Drives (SSD)

-In addition to RAM, every computer also has another storage drive that’s used for storing information on a long-term basis, and this is known as secondary storage.
-Any file you create or download is saved to the computer’s secondary storage.
+In addition to RAM, every computer also has another storage drive that’s used for storing information on a long-term basis.
+This is secondary storage.
+Any file you create or download saves to the computer’s secondary storage.
 There are two types of storage device used as secondary storage in computers: HDD and SSD.
 While HDDs are the more traditional of the two, SSDs are fast overtaking HDD as the preferred tech for secondary storage.

 Secondary storage devices are often removable, so you can replace or upgrade your computer’s storage, or move your storage drive to a different computer.
-There are notable exceptions however, like MacBooks, which don’t offer removable storage.
+There are notable exceptions, like MacBooks, which don’t offer removable storage.

 Hard Disk Drives (HDD)